Select your Language

 Pilot: In this early phase of data collection, test developers may have new items or a new administration platform to test.
 The sample collected is small in comparison to later phases of collection, and the data collection window is usually only a few months.

-Standardization: In this phase of collection, the assessment is tested under standard conditions with the items and instructions developed in the Tryout and Pilot phases.
+Standardization: In this phase of collection, the assessment is tested under standard conditions with the items and instructions developed in the Pilot phase.
 This sample usually includes a retest reliability study, multiple validity studies, and candidates with clinical diagnoses.
 The sample collected during the standardization phase is usually fully stratified to reflect population characteristics captured by the census.

 Does Pearson provide candidates for me to test?